probcomp/metaprob/README.md

 # metaprob-clojure
 Metaprob implemented in Clojure

+## Install Java

+You will of course need Java to run Leinigen and Clojure, e.g. OpenJDK version 8.
+You need full Java, not just the VM.

-## Installing Leinigen
+## Installing Leinigen and Clojure

-It is not necessary to install Clojure if Leinigen is installed.
-Usually you would just install Leinigen and let it take care of getting Clojure.
+It is not necessary to separately install Clojure if Leinigen is installed.
+Just install Leinigen, and let it take care of installing Clojure.

 Instructions for installing Leinigen are [here](https://leiningen.org/#install), but for a quick install use the short script in the Makefile: `make lein`.
 This script assumes that `~/bin` is on your `PATH`.

+Leinigen keeps some state in the `~/.lein` directory.

 ## Parsing metaprob

-Currently if you use the native metaprob syntax you have to use the metaprob parser written in python and write a file to be read by clojure.
+Currently if you want to use the native metaprob syntax, you will have to use the metaprob parser written in python to write a file that can be read by Clojure.
 This requires installing metaprob, which in turn requires Venture.

 ### Installing metaprob